tonytvo/blog-generator/content/blog/miracle-morning/index.md

 - Anyone who desires to achieve and become successful must be like a fine craftsman: committed to excellence.
 A great craftsman wants you to inspect his work, to look closely at its finest details.
 In contrast, sloppy people hide their work.
 And if anyone finds fault with it, shoddy workers find fault with their tools.
 Which are you most like?
 Excellence means doing your very best in everything, in every way.
 That kind of commitment will take you where halfhearted people will never go.

 - In general, people approach daily commitment in one of two ways.
 They focus on the external or the internal.
 Those who focus on the external expect conditions to determine whether they keep their commitments.
 Because conditions are so transitory, their commitment level changes like the wind.
 In contrast, people who base their actions on the internal usually focus on their choices.
-Each choice is a crossroad, one that will either confirm or compromise their commitments.
+Each choice is a crossroad that will either confirm or compromise their commitments.

-- Expect that commitment will be a struggle but it is worth it.
-Focus on your choices and stick with it.
+- Expect that commitment will be a struggle, but it is worth it.
+Focus on your choices and stick with them.
 This requires hard work and dedication.
-It help you going when life gets rough and the pain becomes great.
+It helps you go when life gets rough, and the pain becomes great.

-- don't rely on talent alone, add a strong work ethic to it.
+- don't rely on talent alone.
+Add a strong work ethic to it.

 - do what's right even when you don't feel like it.

 ## Finances: Earn and properly manage finances daily.

 - Recognize that money won’t necessarily make you happy.
-Debt itself will likely to make you unhappy as well.
-And having financial margin gives you more options.
-You need to learn how to make money, remain grateful and not compare yourself to others. *The author personally lives by this rule: 10% to church and charity, 80% to living expenses and 10% to investments*. **When it comes to finance, ask yourself**:
+Debt itself will likely make you unhappy as well.
+And having a financial margin gives you more options.
+You need to learn how to make money, remain grateful and not compare yourself to others. *The author personally lives by this rule: 10% to church and charity, 80% to living expenses and 10% to investments*. **When it comes to financing, ask yourself**:
   - 1) Am I preoccupied with things?
   - 2) Am I envious of others?
-  - 3) Do I fight my personal values?
+  - 3) Do I fight for my values?
   - 4) Do I believe money will make me happy?
   - 5) Do I keep wanting more?
-  - If you answered yes to one of these, then you need to do soul searching.
+  - If you answered yes to one of these, you need to do soul searching.
 Materialism is an obsession and mindset.

 - Materialism is not about possession—it’s an obsession.
 I’ve known materialistic people with no money and nonmaterialistic people who possess lots of money.

 - money is nothing but a tool that gives you options
-  - focus on your financial game plan so that everyday you have more not fewer options to earn.
+  - focus on your financial game plan so that you have more, not fewer, options to earn every day.
   - become a good earner
   - don't compare yourself to others
   - give as much as you can.